-- Be sure your child is doing the proper stretching exercises before she starts a game or practice.
-All leg muscles should be stretched. - Players under the age of nine or ten should not wear cleats.
-Instead, buy shoes with nubs on the bottom for traction. - The playing field should be free of holes, rocks, and debris. - In the rain, use a non-absorbent, synthetic ball. - Padded goal posts reduce injuries.
+- The playing field should be free of holes, rocks and debris. - Padded goal posts reduce injuries.
 Encourage their use. - Do not allow children to jump up or swing on the soccer goal posts.
 Falls from goal posts, and goal posts falling onto players, have resulted in serious injuries and deaths.
-Many of these "moveable" goal posts are unsafe, because they are unstable and not properly anchored or counter-balanced. - For information on installing and moving goal posts, write the Consumer Product Safety Commission, Washington, D.C.
-20207 for the booklet, Guidelines for Movable Soccer Goal Safety.
+Many of these "moveable" goal posts are unsafe.
+For information on installing and moving goal posts, visit the Consumer Product Safety Commission website, www.cpsc.gov, and search for the booklet "Guidelines for Movable Soccer Goal Safety."